 Dramatic views from the highest point on the Island

-9 & 22 Dec, 6 & 20 Jan, 3 & 17 Feb, 9 & 23 March.
-Award-winning Wight Coast Fossils are holding guided fossil walks at Compton Bay this winter.
+9 & 23 March, 2, 4, 9 & 11 April, 28 & 30 May.
+Join award-winning Wight Coast Fossils for guided walks at Compton Bay and discover evidence for dinosaurs once roaming the Island.
 Compton beach is one of the best places to encounter the Island’s rich geological past.
 During one of the walks, you'll learn more about this amazing history; have an opportunity to find fossilised bone, teeth and wood; and even see huge dinosaur foot casts laying on the beach.
 Booking is essential.
 Please follow the link for more information.

 Discover the highlights of Bembridge Windmill, the last surviving windmill on the Isle of Wight.
 Climb to the top, play in the Mud Bakery or make friends with a tree in the grounds.

 The Shack was a neat, compact retreat for 1930s architects Seely & Paget where they designed projects like Eltham Palace.
 It is still furnished as it would have been in their time.

 Bembridge Fort is an unrestored Victorian fort set on dramatic chalk cliffs.
 You can explore this fascinating example of military architecture on pre-booked tours.

 Explore the defensive site that helped protect a nation from invasion.
 See guns, underground tunnels and the secret rocket testing site plus views across the Solent.

 Our holiday cottages are set in scenic locations, by rugged coastline and wild countryside.
 Bring your dog along for the adventure in one of nearly 300 dog-friendly cottages.

 Each Saturday at 10am from 9 March.
 Take time out of hectic modern life for a guided walk through Newtown National Nature Reserve, focusing on connecting with nature in a deeper way.